Mendi Finance (MENDI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Mendi Finance Historical Price

-According to the latest data gathered on Mendi Finance live price page, the current price of Mendi Finance is 0.02385197USD.
-The circulating supply of Mendi Finance(MENDI) is 29.07M MENDI , giving it a market capitalization of $693.49K.
+According to the latest data gathered on Mendi Finance live price page, the current price of Mendi Finance is 0.02131118USD.
+The circulating supply of Mendi Finance(MENDI) is 29.56M MENDI , giving it a market capitalization of $629.90K.

 The Mendi Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MENDI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.